Last Updated on April 26, 2023

 Kauai has both, a large number of hotels and Airbnb vacation rentals.

-Hotels in Kauai
+The Best Hotels in Kauai

 If you prefer the amenities of a hotel and don’t need a full kitchen, you’re better off staying at a hotel.
 However, hotels on Kauai are definitely more expensive than Airbnb’s – get ready to splurge!
 Most resorts specifically cater to honeymooners.
 Here are the best rated hotesl in Kauai (2020):